luiscruz/luiscruz.github.io/_posts/2021-09-01-energy-units.md

 ## Energy

 Energy is often referred to as work: for example, in electricity, energy is the work required to move charged particles.
 The International System of Units (SI) defines *joule* (J) as the standard unit of energy.
-It is the most common unit of energy used in scientific literature.
+It is also the most common unit of energy used in scientific literature.

 Another common unit is kilowatt-hour (kWh).
-It is commonly used, for example, to report household electricity consumption.
+For example, it is used to report household electricity consumption.
 Kilowatt-hour represents the exact same parameter as *joule* but in a much higher order of magnitude.
-Kilowatt-hours can be easily converted to/from joules:
+Kilowatt-hours can be easily converted to/from joules as follows:

 $$ 1\text{kWh} = 3,600,000\text{J}$$

-For example, saying that 1 bitcoin transaction requires more than 6 giga-joules (6x10) is equivalent to saying that it requires more than 1667kWh.
+For example, saying that 1 bitcoin transaction requires more than 6 giga-joules (6x10) is the equivalent of saying that it requires more than 1667kWh.

 ## Power

 When measuring energy consumption, it is also common to talk about power consumption.
 Briefly, power represents the amount of work being done by unit of time.
 For example, using standard SI units, 1 unit of power is equivalent to 1 joule per second.
-Instead of joules per second, we call it watt (W), in memory of the Scottish inventor James Watt.
+Instead of joules per second, we call it watts (W) in memory of the Scottish inventor James Watt.

 Not surprisingly, some energy profiler tools report power consumption instead of energy consumption.
 In a previous post, I have covered state-of-the-art [tools to measure energy consumption from your computer](/2021/07/20/measuring-energy.html) — and this was the case of `Powerstat` and `PowerTOP`.